THE ASTTBC FIRE-PROTECTION-PROGRAM LIMBO!

 P.S.
 I’m really interested in finding out how many RFPT’s attended the ASTTBC Fire Protection special meeting on February 18th, 2015.
 75?
 50?
 Less?
 The reason I ask is that I noticed that this event didn’t even garner a mention in ASTTBC’s e-News for February (as of March 16th, 2015 that is).

 March 20, 2015 - The minutes of the February 18, 2015 RFPT Meeting at BCIT have been released.
-They’re also available on the ASTTBC Website at http://fireprotection.asttbc.org/documents/MINUTESrfptMeetingFebruary182015.pdf (direct link).
+The formal direct link has been removed from the ASTTBC website.

 Of particular note is the mention of registering companies (Item K).
 “This idea is still in its infancy”.
 Let’s hope it never matures.
 I can see (and would support) an association of fire prevention and fire protection equipment service agencies being formed.
 This should be independent of ASTTBC with perhaps a Certification or Practice Review Board member serving as a director (and visa-versa).
 ASTTBC should NOT get involved in registering businesses (given their track record vis-a-vis the RFPT Program), besides which there is no other professional certification body involved in registering or certifying companies or agencies other than ULC and Transport Canada (and we should keep it that way).
 The conflicts that would arise would be HUGE (the thought does, however, beg the question: What-ever happened to the Association of BC Fire Prevention Companies mentioned on the ASTTBC website?).
 I would, rather, suggest that the MANAGERS and/or OWNERS of companies engaged in the service and testing of fire protection equipment need to be registered and held accountable for their employee’s actions (something I’ve actually been advocating for, for years and which I articulated back in March, 2014 in my open letter to ASTTBC).